bibbox/app-taiga/INSTALL-APP.md

         export APPID=taiga

-* Backup the database App directory, replace APPID with the id (subdomain) of the installed app.
+* Backup the App directory, replace APPID with the id (subdomain) of the installed app.

         /opt/bibbox/application-instance/${APPID}-app-taiga